The World's Best Places to Swim with Whales - Bluewater Dive Travel

 Water Temperature

-The water temperatures in the Silver Bank average around 78°F (25°C) from January to April.
+The Silver Bank's water temperatures average around 78°F (25°C) from January to April.
 A full 3 to 5mm wetsuit is recommended.

-Silver Banks is one of the best diving destinations in the Caribbean.
-Check out the full list here.
+Silver Banks is one of the best diving destinations in the Caribbean

 And in the winter months of June and July, large numbers of migratory dwarf minke whales gather on the east coast of Australia and can be spotted by lucky divers scuba diving the Great Barrier Reef and Coral Sea.